-The review focuses on observations and sampling of administrative and operational areas that have a direct impact on service cost including; a review of services hours operated versus budgeted, cash handling of fare revenues, controls over spare parts usage and inventories, invoicing etc.
+The review focuses on observations and sampling of administrative and operational areas that have a direct impact on service cost including; a review of service hours operated versus budgeted, cash handling of fare revenues, controls over spare parts usage and inventories, invoicing etc.

 The FY 21-22 reviews did not note any areas of improvement.
-There have been a number of improvements completed to administrative and operations areas in previous years which resulted in no areas of improvement being noted for FY 21-22.
+There have been a number of improvements completed to administrative and operation areas in previous years which resulted in no areas of improvement being noted for FY 21-22.

-The ICTC Management Committee met on March 8, 2023, and forwards this item to the Commission for their review and approval after public comment, if any.
+Therefore, it is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval after public comment, if any.

-1. Receive and file the Specific Transit Operator Fiscal Reports FY 2021-22; IMPERIAL VALLEY TRANSIT, IVT ACCESS, IVT RIDE and IVT MedTrans
+Receive and file the Specific Transit Operator Fiscal Reports FY 2021-22; IMPERIAL VALLEY TRANSIT, IVT ACCESS, IVT RIDE and IVT MedTrans